cdktf/cdktf-provider-upcloud/docs/kubernetesCluster.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.9.1/docs/resources/kubernetes_cluster#id KubernetesCluster#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/kubernetes_cluster#id KubernetesCluster#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `plan`<sup>Optional</sup> <a name="plan" id="@cdktf/provider-upcloud.kubernetesCluster.KubernetesCluster.Initializer.parameter.plan"></a>

+- *Type:* java.lang.String

+The pricing plan used for the cluster.
+Default plan is `development`.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/kubernetes_cluster#plan KubernetesCluster#plan}

 ---